thomasdelmoro21/dS-Ease/README.md

 - `tqdm`
 - `easydict`

-**Note**: A more recent version of Python can lead to library incompatibilities.
+**Note**: A more recent Python version can lead to library incompatibilities.

 ## EASE